News source/writer: Sandra L. Mason, 217-333-7672, email@example.com

 According to Mason, moth orchids are not only easy to grow but also one of the easiest to encourage to re-bloom.
 'Sussex pearl,' femme fatale,' or 'southern ruby' are just some of the 12,000 hybrid "phals" available.
 The flowers will last an amazing two to five months.
 "I had one flowering in my office for so long, visitors thought it was a wax replica," Mason says.

-Mason offers a few simple steps for growing moth orchids as beautiful houseplants.
+Mason offers a few simple steps for growing moth orchids as elegant houseplants.

-- Generally, orchids bloom when night temperatures are cooler than day temperatures.
+2) Generally, orchids bloom when night temperatures are cooler than day temperatures.
+Moth orchids prefer 70 to 80 degrees F during the day and 65 to 70 degrees F at night.

-- Orchids appreciate high humidity between 40 and 85 percent; however, moth orchids are more forgiving than many orchids of the dry air in our winter homes.
+3) Orchids appreciate high humidity between 40 and 85 percent; however, moth orchids are more forgiving than many orchids of the dry air in our winter homes.
+To raise the humidity, use humidifiers or fill a tray with pebbles, saturate the pebbles with water, and place the pot on the pebbles.

-- Orchids need thorough watering and regular fertilization during their growing season.
+4) Orchids need thorough watering and regular fertilization during their growing season.
+Think "weakly weekly."
+In other words, dilute a weak (low) rate of orchid fertilizer in water every week.

-- The potting mix should provide good air penetration and fast water drainage.
+7) The potting mix should provide good air penetration and fast water drainage.
+Commercially prepared orchid mixes are best, consisting of a combination of shredded fir bark, charcoal, and perlite.